tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Sales-report.md

 The information available includes the values debited from your account, the payment method, the payer information and more.

 ## Download the report
-To download the report, click the _**Download**_ button located at the top or at the bottom of the report table.
+To download the report, click the _**Download**_ button located at the top ou at the bottom of the report table.

 ![PrintScreen](/assets/Reports/Reports_17.png)

 A pop up window appear where you can select the options to generate the report:
-* **Report**: lets you generate a report with the status of the orders and the final status of the last transaction or attempted purchase related to that order.
+* **Report**: lets you generate a report with the status of the orders and the final status of the last transaction ou attempted purchase related to that order.
 * **Balance from previous secure**: lets you generate a report with all the transactions and shows the information of the buyer and payer (e-mail, name, document number)<sup>\*</sup>.

 <img src="/assets/Reports/Reports_18.png" alt="PrintScreen" width="50%"/>